alexamies/chinesenotes-go/README.md

 ```

 This will write the full text index files into the `index` directory and
 marked up HTML files in the `example_collection` directory.
+Add a link in the
+`index.html` template to the page `/web/texts.html`.
+After starting the web
+server again you should be able to navigate to the list of texts and see
+Chinese words marked up with English equivalents on mouseover.
+You can change
+the config.yaml `VocabFormat` variable to create other markup options, including
+hyperlinks to dictionary pages and dialog boxes.

+For full text search, you will need to load the document indexes into the
-There are sample forward index files in the `data/corpus` directory which can
+database.
+There are sample forward index files in the `data/corpus` directory
-be used for testing.
-Load them all into the databsae with the SQL commands
+which can be used for testing.
+Load them all into the databsae with the SQL
+commands

 ```sql
 use [your database];